Woodie Fryman: 1972 ALCS

 The Tigers lost the first game of the ALCS with the Oakland Athletics 3–2 in 11 innings.
 Fryman did not have his best stuff as he made the start in game two of the ALCS.
 He left them in the fifth inning behind 1–0 and the bases loaded.
 The bullpen allowed all three inherited runners to score as the A's cruised to a 5–0 victory, and a 2–0 lead in the ALCS.

 Detroit came back to win the following two games in Tiger Stadium to take the series to five games.
 Fryman took the mound for the deciding game, as did his opponent from game two, Blue Moon Odom.
 Fryman pitched well, allowing two runs and just four hits over eight innings.
 One run was scored on a steal of home by Reggie Jackson, and the other was an unearned run, the result of a Dick McAuliffe error in the fourth.
-However, Oakland pitching was even better, as Odom and Vida Blue combined to allow just one unearned run to send the A's to the 1972 World Series.
+However, Oakland's pitching was even better, as Odom and Vida Blue combined to allow just one unearned run to send the A's to the 1972 World Series.